Appearing on the WP Elevation podcast (video) recorded in Australia in March

 We discuss how we maintain our optimism and the steps we take to protect ourselves emotionally.
 If you think you know Paul and I from our public personas, I think that you’ll be very surprised by this episode.
 If you haven’t listened to Unfinished Business for a while (or at all) I urge you to listen this week.

 Hello.
-I’m Andy Clarke, a well-known website designer and writer on art direction and design for products and websites.
-I help businesses to deliver engaging customer experiences and unique designs.
+I’m Andy Clarke, an internationally recognised product and website designer and writer on art direction for products the web.
+I help product and website owners captivate customers by delivering distinctive digital designs.

 Hire me.
-I’m available for coaching and to work on design projects.
+I’m available now to work on product and website design projects.